dmbarbour/wikilon/docs/AboutAO.md

         [large value]{&stow}  == [{%resourceId}]
         [small value]{&stow}  == [small value]

 Here `{%resourceId}` is a word whose definition is equivalent to `large value`.
 Stowage has overhead, so an evaluator must make a heuristic decision about whether to stow depending on value size.
-Thus, smaller values should not be stowed.
+Smaller values should not be stowed.

-Stowage works best with persistent data structures, where updates to the structure only require updates to a small subset of nodes.
+Stowage works best with persistent data structures, where updates to the structure require updates only to a small subset of nodes.
 Stowage works even better with log-structured merge trees and similar structures where updates are implicitly batched and most updates are shallow.
+Stowage can also be used optimize caching, even if the stowage is not itself optimal.

 The naming of stowed resources is left to the runtime, but stable names should be favored to simplify caching and structure sharing.